 Our operations have consumed substantial amounts of cash since inception.
 From our inception to December 31, 2018, we have an accumulated deficit of \$372.8 million.
 In addition, our research and development and our operating costs have also been substantial and are expected to increase.
 In January 2018, we closed an underwritten public offering of our common stock.
-The net proceeds from the offering, after deducting the underwriting discounts and commissions and other offering expenses payable by us, were \$162.0 million.
-In October 2018, we closed an underwritten public offering of our common stock.
-The net proceeds from the offering and other estimated offering expenses payable by the Company, were of \$236.7 million.
+The net proceeds from the offering, after deducting the underwritten public offering of our common stock.
+The net proceeds from the offering, after deducting the underwriting discounts and commissions and other estimated offering expenses payable by the Company, were of \$236.7 million.
 We expect to continue to spend substantial amounts to continue the clinical development of our product candidates.
 As of December 31, 2018, we had \$468.5 million in cash, cash equivalents and short-term investments.